jackhanaway/NWL-PEM/README.md

 ### #1 – Dawson Hargrove, RHP | GPE Pitching Score: 455.2 | Team: Eau Claire Express | Current School: Southern Illinois (via Arkansas State) | Age: 23 | Height/Weight: 6'3/195 lbs

+In a relatively small sample size, Dawson Hargrove established himself as the most reliable pitcher for the express, posting a 1.07 ERA over 25.1 innings in 7 appearances, including 3 starts.
+A theme common to each of the top 5 scorers in the division, Hargrove has multiple aspects to his game that helped him perform as the best pitcher in the division.

+**Arsenal**

+Hargrove boasts a complete north to south arsenal including a 4 seam, splitter, slider, and 12-6 curveball.
+Hargrove's 4 seam fastball sits from 88-90 MPH, topping out at around 92, and excels at commanding it up in the strike zone, and tunneling his offspeeds off of it.
+Hargrove's 4 seam routinely registers outlier induced vertical break, consistently topping 20 inches of IVB, and released it from a near 7 foot release height on average.
+This shape complemented perfectly with his offspeeds, the most effective of which being his 80 MPH splitter.
+Hargrove executed his splitter for consistent strikes, low spin rate (1000-1300) combined with a fading, tumbling shape.
+Hargrove is also comfortable with a sweeping slider from 81-84 MPH, and a 12-6 curveball with heavy vertical drop.

+**Intangibles**

+Having had the opportunity to work with Hargrove in Eau Claire, I was able to gauge two key proponents to his success: he knows how to use his arsenal, and he pitches with emotion.
+Hargrove's pitch arsenal and shapes resemble a Northwoods League equivalent of an MLB north-to-south arsenal, and his eye-popping GPE Pitching Score is a testament to his ability to execute said arsenal.
+While some negative body language may occasionally seep through from a bad call, Hargrove is on the mound looking to dominate his opponent, and boasts daunting mound presence.
+Hargrove's lethal combination of a strong mental game and a refined north-south arsneal led to him dominating the Great Plains East division with the top GPE Pitching Score.

+**MLB Comparison: Trey Yesavage**

+Hargrove's arsenal of high-IVB fastballs, complemented by a healthy mix of low or negative IVB offspeed offerings bears striking similarities to Toronto's Trey Yesavage.
+The two share the same tall and lanky stature, though Hargrove will still need to grow into his body to reach his maximum velocity potential.